grantmcconnaughey/lintly-flake8-github-action/README.md

 # Lintly-Flake8 GitHub Action

 A GitHub Action that lints Python code with Flake8 then automatically creates pull request reviews if there are any violations.
+Uses [Lintly](http://github.com/grantmcconnaughey/Lintly) under the hood.

 See [this pull request](https://github.com/grantmcconnaughey/lintly-flake8-github-action/pull/1#pullrequestreview-338419294) for an example.

 ## Usage